Machu Picchu in February

 Fog that may cover iconic viewpoints for hours.

-Transportation delays possible due to landslides or swollen rivers.
+Transportation delays are possible due to landslides or swollen rivers.

 Inca Trail is completely closed for annual maintenance.